$315 | 8 Weeks

 Assignment: Cook something at home and write down the recipe as you make it, post the recipe.

-Why Take a Food Writing Course with Writers.com?
+Why Take a Food Writing Course With Writers.com?

-- We welcome writers of all backgrounds and experience levels, and we are here for one reason: to support you on your writing journey.
+• We welcome writers of all backgrounds and experience levels, and we are here for one reason: to support you on your writing journey.

-- Small groups keep our online writing classes lively and intimate.
+• Small groups keep our online writing classes lively and intimate.

-- Work through your weekly written lectures, course materials, and writing assignments at your own pace.
+• Work through your weekly written lectures, course materials, and writing assignments at your own pace.

-- Share and discuss your work with classmates in a supportive class environment.
+• Share and discuss your work with classmates in a supportive class environment.

-- Award-winning instructor Jennifer Billock will offer you direct, personal feedback and suggestions on every assignment you submit.
+• Award-winning instructor Jennifer Billock will offer you direct, personal feedback and suggestions on every assignment you submit.

-Student Feedback for Instructor Jennifer Billock
+Student Feedback for Jennifer Billock:

 I could not be happier with Jen’s commitment both to my personal development and the class as a whole.
 Jen went above and beyond in creating a supportive workshop environment.
-Not only did she provide thoughtful criticism of our weekly assignments.
-She helped me build the confidence to pitch and land my first food writing piece, with a second on the way!
+Not only did she provide thoughtful criticism of our weekly assignments, she helped me build the confidence to pitch and land my first food writing piece, with a second on the way!
 Jen is kind, enthusiastic, and a smart reader—basically, she’s the whole package as an instructor and writer.
 Jenn Hall

 Jennifer was great!!
-She truly cares about what she's teaching and she very open and responsive.
+She truly cares about what she's teaching and she is very open and responsive.
 Will highly recommend Jennifer and if she offers another course I'd be very interested in taking it.
 Sequoia Armstrong

 I enjoyed the class, content and dynamism of Jen throughout the class.
-My writing has improved considerably since I started doing these coursesI would (and have), recommend the classes.
+My writing has improved considerably since I started doing these courses.
+I would (and have), recommend the classes.
 Patricia Lopez

 I loved this class.
 I though the lessons and assignments were varied enough to cover multiple aspects of food writing.
 I enjoyed exploring sides of food writing that I would not have ventured into on my own, like writing recipes and covering a science-related food story. - I really enjoyed working with Jennifer.
 Her feedback was very useful, and I liked that she got to know the three of us in the class individually.
 Plus, although she is a successful and busy writer, she wasn't condescending to us newbies.
 Pamela Hunt